BalaurZmeu/Web_Programming_with_HTML5_CSS_and_JavaScript/README.md

 # The project isn't finished yet

 This is still a work in progress.
-Only the first one-third of the book is covered.
+Only the first half of the book is covered.

-### The Chapters 1 through 5 are finished.
+### The Chapters 1 through 6 are finished.
 All answers to Review Questions and solutions for Exercises are based on the book itself and credible web sources like specifications, references and style guides by W3C, Google, Mozilla, etc.